 Licenses are required for all dogs 4 months of age or older by law.
 If you move in to Placer County or obtain a new dog, the dog must be licensed with in 30 days.
-If the dog is licensed in another county of California, the license must be transferred to a Placer County license within 30 days.
+Licenses are not transferable between owners or from other jurisdictions.
 You can be cited and fined if your dog is unlicensed.

 A dog license is required for all dogs in Placer County.

-The cities of Auburn, Roseville and Rocklin handle their own animal licensing and animal control enforcement.
+The city limits of Auburn, Roseville and Rocklin handle their own animal licensing and animal control enforcement.
 Contact your local city government for licensing details if you live in one of those cities.
-Placer County animal Services handles the licensing for Colfax, Lincoln and Loomis.

 A license shows that your pet is not a homeless stray.
-Animals found wearing identification are more likely to find their way home than animals with out.
-Animal Services will contact you by phone or mail if your pet comes to the Shelter wearing a valid license.
+Animals found wearing identification are more likely to find their way home than animals without.
+Animal Services will contact you by phone or mail if your pet comes to the shelter wearing a valid license.
 Even dogs kept indoors can sometimes get out, so it is very important that your dog is wearing a license at all times.
-Animals at the shelter wearing a license are held longer and the shelter staff makes every attempt to contact and reunite the owner with the animal.
+Animals at the shelter wearing identification are held longer and the shelter staff makes every attempt to contact and reunite the owner with the animal.

 - Investigation of animal neglect or cruelty